 Instructions

-Preheat oven to 350°.
-Line 12 cups of a standard muffin tin with paper liners.
+- Preheat oven to 350°F. Line 12 cups of a standard muffin tin with paper liners.

-Using an electric mixer on medium speed, beat butter and sugar until light and fluffy.
-Add egg whites, milk, vanilla extract, and vanilla seeds.
+- Using an electric mixer on medium speed, beat the butter and sugar until light and fluffy.
+Add the egg whites, milk, vanilla bean paste, and vanilla extract.
 Mix until combined.

-Fill prepared muffins cups about 3/4 full.
-Insert a piece of chocolate into the center of each, pressing down slightly to cover with batter.
+- Fill the prepared muffins cups about 3/4 full.
+Insert a piece of chocolate into the center of each, pressing down slightly to cover partially with batter.
 Bake 22-25 minutes, or until pale golden brown.

 Notes